oci-landing-zones/terraform-oci-modules-iam/compartments/README.md

 An optional feature, external dependencies are resources managed elsewhere that resources managed by this module may depend on.
 The following dependencies are supported:

-- **tags_dependency**: A map of objects containing the externally managed tags this module may depend on.
+- **tags_dependency** &ndash; (Optional) A map of objects containing the externally managed tags this module may depend on.
 All map objects must have the same type and must contain at least an *id* attribute with the tag OCID.
+- **compartments_dependency** &ndash; (Optional) A map of objects containing the externally managed compartments this module may depend on.
+All map objects must have the same type and must contain at least an *id* attribute with the tag OCID.
+This is typically used when using separate configurations for managing compartments.

 ## Requirements
 ### IAM Permissions